How it works

 The core insight

-Resistance to change is usually not irrational.
-It is often a signal.
+Resistance to change is not irrational.
+It is a signal.

 Employees resist when they feel threatened, underprepared, shut out, or unable to ask questions safely.
 Tether treats those reactions as understandable human responses, then helps people move from threat and confusion toward clarity and useful action.